jaimicore/matrix-clustering_stand-alone/README.md

 &nbsp;
 &nbsp;

-Sorry for the low-resolution logos, we will fix it as soon as possible.

 :warning: It is possible that this `html` is not properly displayed by all browsers, we recommend to use [Firefox](https://www.mozilla.org/en-US/).

 :warning: It is possible that this `html` have to be opened from a webserver and may need you have [Apache](https://httpd.apache.org/) ready to use.
 More information in the **Extra** section below.